 Okanagan Kids Care Fund Kids Care purpose is, “to benefit children of the Central Okanagan by identifying their special needs and requirements and then developing plans and programs to meet them.”
 Kids Care is operated as a public service by radio stations, Q103.1 and Power 104 and area TD Canada Trust Bank branches.
 As a result there are no operating costs associated to the charity—the partners pay all costs.
 Every dollar raised for Kids Care goes directly to designated projects.
 A volunteer advisory council takes responsibility for the success of Kids Care.
 Kids Care began operations on May 5, 1995.
 Since then, the organization has raised about $1.4 million in support of children in the Okanagan.
 Kids Care is supported by fundraising activities of local businesses and organizations in the Okanagan.

 Fund Recipients Kids Care was instrumental in renovating the Kelowna General Hospital’s Pediatric Ward and building a Children’s Health Centre in it’s place.
 The charity’s contribution to this project was approximately $800,000.
-Kids Care has contributed $60,000 to help construct a Water spray park in West Kelowna set to open Spring 2010.
+Kids Care has contributed $60,000 to help construct a Water spray park that opened Spring 2010 in West Kelowna!

 Other fund recipients have included: